paichul/Behavioral-Cloning/README.md

 "python visualize.py [layer_name]"

 # Publication
-Please see the paper "Interpretable Behavioral Cloning in Simulation" for this open source project.
+See the paper "Interpretable Behavioral Cloning in Simulation" for this open source project.

 # Simulation to Reality Transfer
-This project is a small component of the larger Simulation-To-Reality Transfer for Autonomous Driving/Robots framework.
+This open source project is a small component of the larger Simulation-To-Reality Transfer for Autonomous Driving/Robots framework.
 The rest of the framework will be open sourced soon.
-Potential features include:
+Potential future open source features include:
 - Generative Models (such as Adverserial Generative Networks)
 - Domain Adoptation
 - Transfer Learning